When you submit a complaint to us, we go through the following procedure:

 Making recommendations to prevent the problem happening again

 The recommendations we make in reports are directed at the organisation you are complaining about and any other body we feel is relevant.
-Examples of the recommendations that the PPO can make to the prison, probation or immigration services include asking for an apology, suggesting compensation, quashing a punishment or recommending a review of a particular policy.
-The PPO are not limited on the number of recommendations that can be made as part of a report.
+Examples of the recommendations that we make to the prison, probation or immigration services include asking for an apology, suggesting compensation, quashing a punishment or recommending a review of a particular policy.
+We are not limited on the number of recommendations that can be made as part of a report.

 The prison, probation and immigration services must tell us whether they accept our recommendations and let us know when they will implement them.